Nyx1on/Pathfinding-Visualizer/README.md

 ## Key features:

- •Interactive web-based interface\
+ • Interactive web-based interface\
- •Customizable grid size and start/end points\
+ • Customizable grid size and start/end points\
- •Visualizes the process of Dijkstra's algorithm step-by-step\
+ • Visualizes the process of Dijkstra's algorithm step-by-step\
- •Allows users to create walls to obstruct the pathfinding algorithm\
+ • Allows users to create walls to obstruct the pathfinding algorithm\
- •Animates the shortest path between start and end points\
+ • Animates the shortest path between start and end points\

 ## Installation